gitrdm/yaep/python/README.md

 - **Examples**: All examples via `Grammar()`.

 ### `yaep_free_grammar(struct grammar *g)`
+- **Purpose**: Frees the memory allocated for the grammar structure.
+This should be called after all parsing operations are complete to release resources.
+It must be called before freeing any parse trees, as the grammar contains references needed for tree cleanup.
 - **Status**: Wrapped as `Grammar.free()` (high-level) and `_cffi.free_grammar()` (low-level).
 - **Roundtrip**: Takes the pointer; no return value.
 - **Memory Safety**: Must be called after all parsing; the wrapper ensures it's called via RAII or explicit free.
 Double-free is prevented by setting `_g = None`.